seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "Census of Agriculture" which is available at [data.gov.ie](http://data.gov.ie)

+## About the data
+This dataset was received in PDF format, and was downloaded from [*Data.gov.ie*](https://data.gov.ie/dataset/census-of-agriculture).
+The PDF file contains a total of 46 tables.

 Field | Description
 ------|------------